fajieyuan/SIGIR2020_peterrec/README.md

   year={2020}
 }
 ```
 ## If you want to use PeterRec in real production system.
-I strongly suggest: (1) understand our code released here ; (2)using TFRecord and tf.estimator to replace tf.placeholder (very slow), which is around 10 times faster; (3) contact fajieyuan@tencent.com if you could not achieve expected results.
+I strongly suggest: (1) understand our code released here ; (2)using TFRecord (tf.data.Dataset) and tf.estimator to replace feed_dict (slow), which is around 10 times faster; (3) contact fajieyuan@tencent.com if you could not achieve expected results.
 (E.g., No personalization for new user recommendation, 99% there are bugs in your project!!)

 ---------------------------------------------------